PandelisZ/nexmo-node/README.md

 	npm install easynexmo

-Alternatively you can clone this project and include lib/nexmo.js to your application.

 Usage
 -----
 To use Nexmo's Node Client Library in your application, create a instance of the client library using your Nexmo API credentials, and an optional debug flag to log the API calls.